awsdocs/amazon-cloudwatch-user-guide/doc_source/component-config.md

-# Component Configuration<a name="component-config"></a>
+# Component configuration<a name="component-config"></a>

 A component configuration is a text file in JSON format that describes the configuration settings of the component\.
-The following examples show a component configuration structure and its sections\.
+This section provides examples of a component configuration and its sections\.

 ## JSON<a name="component-config-json"></a>